Tesla Official App

 Run the emergency wire to the tow cap.
 Pry the tow cap and use electrical tape to wrap the emergency wire together with the jump starter wire.

 Connect the brown connector from the major wire harness to the latch motor, and zip tie the latch motor to avoid it from moving.
-The indicated location is a good place to zip tie the motor.
+Try to zip tie the latch motor in a lower location behind the wheel well.

 Now attach the blue connector pair to the lock motor unit (located on the right side of the car, if you are facing toward the car it's on your left side)